-Most passengers on Britain’s platforms today have not been waiting for the Williams Rail Review or for the Office of Rail and Road Glaister’s report on the summer timetable chaos.
+Most passengers on Britain’s platforms today have not been waiting for the Williams Rail Review or for the Office of Rail and Road Glaister’s report on the summer 2018 timetable chaos.
 They are waiting for trains hoping they will come on time.
-However, after the summer of 2018 and further fare rises, with more timetable changes looming and on-going patchy performance it is clear something has to change in the way the railways are run, funded and led.
+However, after the summer of 2018 and further fare rises, with more timetable changes looming and on-going patchy performance it became clear something has to change in the way the railways are run, funded and led.
 Welcome investment is proving extremely painful to bring to life – should it be this difficult?

 The Glaister report laid bare the run up to and development of the cringemaking timetable chaos.
 Blurred accountability, massive over optimism and missed deadlines incubated into a massive crisis.
 Any passenger reading the report will wonder how the railways run at all.